atbcb/usab-uswds/_pages/ict/fria.md

       <td><p>504.2</p></td>
       <td><p>Content Creation or Editing</p></td>
       <td><p>New</p></td>
-      <td><p style="text-align: left;">Authoring tools would be required to include at least one mode of operation to create or edit content that would conform to WCAG 2.0 Success Criteria for features and formats supported by the authoring tool.</p></td>
+      <th scope="row">Authoring tools would be required to include at least one mode of operation to create or edit content that would conform to WCAG 2.0 Success Criteria for features and formats supported by the authoring tool.</th>
     </tr>
     <tr>
       <td><p>504.2.1</p></td>
       <td><p>Preservation of Information Provided for Accessibility in Format Conversion</p></td>
       <td><p>1194.23(j)</p></td>
-      <td><p style="text-align: left;">When converting one format to another, authoring tools would be required to preserve the information required for accessibility to the extent that it is supported by the destination format.</p></td>
+      <th scope="row">When converting one format to another, authoring tools would be required to preserve the information required for accessibility to the extent that it is supported by the destination format.</th>
     </tr>
     <tr>
       <td><p>504.3</p></td>
       <td><p>Prompts</p></td>
       <td><p>New</p></td>
-      <td><p style="text-align: left;">Authoring tools would be required to include a feature to provide prompts that proactively support the creation of accessible content.</p></td>
+      <th scope="row">Authoring tools would be required to include a feature to provide prompts that proactively support the creation of accessible content.</th>
     </tr>
     <tr>
       <td><p>504.4</p></td>
       <td><p>Templates</p></td>
       <td><p>New</p></td>
-      <td><p style="text-align: left;">Where templates are provided, authoring tools would be required to provide a range of templates that facilitate accessible content creation.</p></td>
+      <th scope="row">Where templates are provided, authoring tools would be required to provide a range of templates that facilitate accessible content creation.</th>
     </tr>
   </tbody>
 </table>